This application is organized in the following sections:

 Both organizations aim to remove barriers in outdoor recreation.
 Qualitative and quantitative research indicates we have work to do to achieve this goal.
-The data shows that while minority racial and ethnic groups — American Indian, Asian, Black, and Latino — are growing fast in Oregon, these groups are underrepresented in outdoor areas in Oregon and across the country.
+The data shows that while minority racial and ethnic groups — American Indian, Asian, Black, and Latinx — are growing fast in Oregon, these groups are underrepresented in outdoor areas in Oregon and across the country.
 Qualitative research indicates barriers also exist for people with limited incomes, people with disabilities and LGBTQ+ people.

 To be eligible for this opportunity, organizations must meet the following criteria:

 Locations are listed in this section.
 We have summarized information about each of the participating parks and their facilities.
 All the parks have flush restrooms, showers and water near the facilities, except at Prineville Reservoir where each cabin has its own bathroom.
 These parks also feature a multitude of recreation activities and ranger-led programming for the entire family.